Cheesebaron/cheesebaron.github.io/_posts/2018-07-02-xamarin-and-java-processes.md

 > Keep in mind that `WaitForAsync()` also can throw exceptions such as `IOException` and `SecurityException` depending on what you are doing.

 ### Reading From The Process
-When we start a Process, it should be considered that we start a process and execute some commands that redirect into our Process.
-Meaning most of the time, when we want to read the result from the commands we run, we will need to read from `InputStream`, rather than `OutputStream` which would be the usual stdout.
+When we start a Process, it should be considered that we start a process and execute some commands that redirect into this Process.
+Meaning most of the time, when we want to read the result from the commands we run, we will actually need to read from `InputStream`, rather than `OutputStream` which would be the usual stdout.
+However, since our Process is the one starting other Processes, then their output stream gets redirected into our input stream.

 Anyways, reading the stream is super easy.